Keeriiim/Vagrant/BashScripting.md

 - unset FREE_RAM # Deletes the variable

 # Exporting Variables
-## .bashrc - Individual for each vagrant user
+## .bashrc or .profile - Individual for each vagrant user
 - Every user has .bashrc file that is sourced (loaded) when loged in.
 - Test="Hello" will be stored temporarely , if you exit and log in again it will be gone
 - If you add export Test="Hello" and exit/login it will be stored permanently.